The 15 Most Bizarre Reasons for Flight Delays

 In March 2017, British Airways had to compensate 200 passengers when they had to change planes because a mouse was found on the original plane.
 This plane-change was required not because of any cleanliness problems with the mouse, but because the mouse could have chewed through wiring.
 According to The Independent, a chewed wire could be found between the back of the plane (also known as the “tail”) and the “ram air turbine,” which is ironically abbreviated to RAT.
 Gotta love rodent humor.
 The flight on the new plane ended up taking off over four hours late.
-Find out the 15 biggest pet peeves all flight attendants have.

 Not on a roll